danvalero/AzureOSSDBLabs/PostgreSQL Performance Basics/Indexing 101/readme.md

 	The index is not a covering index for that query and other operators are used.

-	NOTA: no agregar todas las columnas, no crear indices redundantes, la otra forma es:
+	> **IMPORTANT:** When creating covering indexes, do not have the practice of adding all columns of the table as included columns in all indexes.
+If you do that, database will be bigger (as indexes are bigger) and it can even lead to worse perfornmace.

+1. Let's see what happens when a wildcard is used in the search value

-1. Find a row by using a simple equality condition on a non indexed column
+   Find a row by using a simple equality condition on an indexed column

 	```sql
 	EXPLAIN (ANALYZE, COSTS)